Community-UNL Virtual Open House

 UNL faculty and students with community members

-Join us on January 31st at 2:30 pm CT / 1:30 pm MT or February 3rd at 9:00 am CT / 8:00 am MT for a gathering between UNL campus divisions looking for community partners to collaborate on experiential student projects or research projects.
+Join us on October 22nd at 9:00 am CT / 8:00 MT or October 23rd at 2:00 pm CT / 1:00 pm MT for a gathering between UNL campus units looking for community partners to collaborate on experiential student projects, research projects, or to build relationships.

-This virtual open house provides the opportunity for community stakeholders to visit with multiple UNL Divisions discussing student experiential learning projects for the summer and fall 2025 semester.
+This virtual open house provides the opportunity for community stakeholders to visit with multiple UNL Divisions discussing projects for spring and summer 2026 semester.
 UNL is hosting a series of centralized events so community members, non-profits, business owners, and government officials from across the state can attend one event and learn about all the opportunities they could host.

 Register for an Open House